furechan/mintalib/docs/index.md

 Minimal technical analysis library for Python.

 This package offers a curated list of technical analysis indicators implemented in `Cython` for optimal performance.
-The library is built around `numpy` arrays and integrates with `pandas` DataFrames and Series.
+The library is built around `numpy` arrays and works with `pandas` and `polars` DataFrames and Series.

-> [!NOTE]
-> This project is experimental and the interface can change.

 ## Interfaces